fernandomelchor/PUI2016_lmf445/HW4_lmf445/README.md

+##HW4_2

-his is a template for the table.
+This part of the homework was done with Adriano Yoshino his is a template for the table.
 To see how it is written clock on the Raw link to see this README.md in its raw unrendered format.

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|